 If you have ever peeked inside controls options in pretty much any PC game, then you have undoubtedly seen an inconspicuous and seemingly irrelevant tick box somewhere in there – one that had “mouse acceleration” written next to it.

 But what exactly is mouse acceleration?
-Can it help or hinder your performance in games?
-How do you turn mouse acceleration off in the operating system itself?
+Can it help or harm your performance in games?
+How do you turn off mouse acceleration in the operating system?

 All of those questions will be answered in this guide now.